Here's the truth...

 Before diving into the proverbial nuts and bolts of preparing for and undertaking a sale of your estate, a couple of preliminary matters must be addressed.

-First, an individual who has lost a loved one must be certain that he or she is experiencing a healthy bereavement process.
+First, an individual who has lost a loved one must be certain that he or she is experience a healthy bereavement process.

 There are a variety of considerations to bear in mind regarding the death of a loved one, associated grief, and the bereavement process.